mendix/docs/content/en/docs/appstore/modules/business-events.md

 In the **General** section, provide the **Event name** and **Description** to let others know what the service is about.

 In the **Attributes** section, click **Add** to define attributes.
-Any changes you make here later might lead to breaking changes, though related entities will be updated automatically.
+Changes you make here later might lead to breaking changes if the entity the attribute belongs to is consumed, though related entities will be updated automatically.

 *Step 2: Decide what other apps can do and what service this will implement*